Bhajarangh/Bhajarangh/README.md

 # 👋 Hi, I'm Bhajarangh Annapaneni

-I'm a passionate **Computer Science Engineering student** with a strong foundation in **Java Full Stack Development**.
+I'm a passionate **Computer Science Engineering student** with a strong foundation in **Java and python**.
 I enjoy building real-world applications that solve meaningful problems and reflect my growth as a developer.

 ## 🎓 Education